BermanLaboratory/Feature_Extraction_By_Finetuning_KimiaNet/README.md

     │   ├── Tiled_Dataset  <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── docs               <- A default
+    │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │